ethicalabs-ai/FlowerTune-SmolLM2-360M-Instruct-Finance/README.md

 - **TFNS**: 25.25 %
 - **Average**: 45.36 %

-The evaluation was conducted on an ...
+The evaluation was conducted on an NVIDIA A40

 ### Communication Budget